openenclave/openenclave/docs/DesignDocs/SGX2-EDMM-driver-interface.md

 | ERRCD(PFEC).SGX=1  | Not In-Transition | Error in run-time or kernel | Depending on run-time design, the enclave should not encounter this. |
 | ERRCD(PFEC).SGX=1  | In-Transition | Page is being accessed during transition | If future protections/page-type will allow access then pend on Lock/Mutex for region, else call exception handlers, abort if not handled |

+## Debugger Support

+The EDMM flows do not affect how debugger read/write enclave memory by EDBGRD/EDBGWR.
+However, the DBGOPTIN (i.e. bit 0) of TCS.FLAGS must be set to enable hardware breakpoints and allow single-stepping inside the enclave thread entered with that TCS.
+Therefore, for TCS pages added dynamically using EDMM instructions, debuggers are required to trap TCS creation flow in order to set DBGOPTIN.
+For GDB on Linux, the debugger scripts can collaborate with runtime to set DBGOPTIN.
+One possible implementation could be described as below.
+- Whenever a new TCS page is ready to use, the runtime invokes a special empty function and passes the TCS address as its argument.
+- GDB startup script sets a breakpoint on that empty function to receive the debug interrupt.
+- Once the breakpoint has been hit, GDB script extracts the address of the TCS page, and sets DBGOPTIN for that TCS.
+- GDB resumes the interrupted application.
+- From now on, hardware breakpoints and single stepping are allowed inside enclave threads  entered with the newly created TCS

+For Windows, similar collaboration between debugger and runtime can be implemented using exceptions instead of breakpoints on empty functions.

+For runtimes using EDDM to load dynamic modules into enclave after EINIT, the runtime needs to signal module loading events to the debugger so that the debugger can load additional symbols for those modules.
+That can also be implemented using exceptions or pre-defined breakpoints.

+**Note:** Kernel does not fixup Debug Exceptions (#DB) and Breakpoints (#BP).